incubrain/incubrain/README.md

  Not to mention working from my laptop on my brother's couch instead of at my workstation.

 Excuses aside :sweat_smile: this is a meta-portfolio of sorts.
-You're able to track my work efforts from start to finish as I attempt to complete as much of the to-do list as in 48 hours.
+You're able to track my work efforts from start to finish as I attempt to complete the to-do list in 48 hours.

 I'll document the process of completing each task and estimate/show the time taken, this should give you an idea of my abilities.